TPIsoftware is Crowned Winner of Taiwan SMEs Innovation Award 2022 for MIT Spirit & Disruption

 About TPIsoftware

-Founded in 2005, TPIsoftware is a software provider based in Taiwan delivering enterprise software and one-stop solutions to businesses in various industries.
-Having received several awards and patents, it has two main products –the enterprise service middleware DigiFusion and the AI-powered product SysTalk.ai to help enterprises succeed in digital transformation.
+TPIsoftware is a software provider delivering enterprise software and one-stop solutions.
+It has two main products –the enterprise service middleware DigiFusion and the AI-powered product SysTalk.ai to help enterprises succeed in digital transformation.
 TPIsoftware also specializes in FinTech, InsurTech, GIS, AIoT, smart healthcare, UI/UX solutions and more, providing professional services domestically and overseas.

 Media Contact: